Binosto: 7 things you should know

 - Binosto may interact with antacids or supplements containing calcium or magnesium.

 - Binosto may lower calcium levels in the blood.
-Pre-existing low blood calcium levels should be corrected before Binosto administration.
+Pre-existing low blood calcium levels should be corrected before Binosto is administered.

 Notes: In general, seniors or children, people with certain medical conditions (such as liver or kidney problems, heart disease, diabetes, seizures) or people who take other medications are more at risk of developing a wider range of side effects.
 For a complete list of all side effects, click here.